 Level 1: Universal level

-The school strategy team works with teachers and other school stakeholders to offer universal interventions, that is, they can be addressed to all students.
+The school strategy team works with teachers and other school stakeholders to propose universal interventions, meaning they can be addressed to all students.
 At this level, systematic screening targets all students.
-In addition, school stakeholders promote educational programs and methods validated by research.
+In addition, school stakeholders promote research-validated programs and teaching methods.

 Level 2: Targeted additional education